Articles and tutorials about Factory IO, my favorite simulation environment for learning PLC programming.

 Articles about Rockwell Automation's control solutions including Logix 5000 and Connected Components systems.

-A step-by-step guide to installing Factory IO by Real Games on your machine.
+A step-by-step guide to installing Factory IO by Real Games on your computer.
 Factory IO is a cutting-edge 3D simulation environment for simulating industrial automation applications and testing PLC programs from all manufacturers.

-A step-by-step guide to installing Connected Components Workbench by Rockwell Automation, the free development environment for Micro800 PLCs, PanelView Component HMIs, Kinetix 300 Servo Drives, and PowerFlex 525 variable frequency drives.
+A step-by-step guide to downloading and installing Connected Components Workbench by Rockwell Automation, the free development environment for Micro800 PLCs, PanelView Component HMIs, Kinetix 3 Servo Drives, and PowerFlex 525 variable frequency drives.

 In this post, we learn what RSLinx Classic is, what is used for, and what types of drivers can be configured using RSLinx Classic to set up communication between a programming device and a Logix 5000 system.

 A complete step by step tutorial for solving Factory IO's "Mixing Tank (Timers)" scene using Control I/O and a few challenges to test your programming knowledge